Last Updated on Sep 29, 2025 by Kurt Dunphy

 Cons

-• Not legally specialized; content requires full legal review.
+• Not legally trained or specialized; content requires full legal review.

-• Lacks contract benchmarking, redlining, and document comparison.
+• Lacks contract benchmarking, redlining, and document comparison features.

-• Cannot integrate directly into legal workflow tools like Microsoft Word.
+• Cannot integrate directly into legal workflow tools such as Microsoft Word.

 • Poses risks of inaccuracies or hallucinations in legal contexts.